ryandellolio/alpine-k8s-omni/README.md

 # alpine-k8s-omni docker image
 Toolbox for k8s in the Sidero ecosystem that adds `talosctl` and `omnictl` to the [alpine/k8s](https://hub.docker.com/r/alpine/k8s/tags/) image of existing tools such as `kubectl`, `helm` and others.

-The image allows optional authentication environment variables to allow `omnictl` to automatically authenticate, and provides a slim version with only `talosctl` and `omnictl`.
+The image allows optional authentication environment variables to allow `omnictl` to automatically authenticate, and has a slim variant with only `talosctl` and `omnictl`.

 ## use it